nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Registration Officer

 To open the detail view, follow these steps.
-1. On the tab Members.
+1. On the Members tab.
 2. Select from the table an X-Road member and click members name.

 The view consists of five sections and a tab Subsystems.